 - Option 1 – Get help with a Small Business Consultant: We realize that the process of registering a business can be both exciting and also intimidating.
 For these reasons, we offer free one-on-one consultation to help you register your business through the Service Ontario website.
 Contact us today to arrange an appointment.

 - Option 2 – Register your business now online: You can perform a business name search and register your business online through the Service Ontario website.
 There are several steps to the process:

 - Scroll down and click "Search, register or renew your business and get a Master Business Licence" under Featured Online Services

 - Click the red button to "Start Online Service"

 - Licenses or permits:

 Complete your business registration

 - To find out if you require other licenses or permits for your business contact the Municipal Licensing Department

 BizPaL, an Online Business Permits and Licenses Service is the result of collaboration between the federal, provincial/territorial, regional, and local participating governments.
 All of the information you provide is anonymous.
 Simply answer a short series of questions about your current or proposed business to create a customized list of the permits and licenses you may need from all levels of government.

-NOTE: For new business name registrations, if you provide a valid email address an electronic Master Business Licence will be send via email within two business days.
-Additionally, if you complete a registration during regular business hours Monday thru Friday 8:30 am – 4:30 pm you will be able to print a copy of your Master Business License immediately for new registrations only.
+NOTE: For new business name registrations, if you provide a valid email address an electronic Master Business Licence will be sent via email within two business days.
+Additionally, if you complete registration during regular business hours Monday thru Friday 8:30 am – 4:30 pm you will be able to print a copy of your Master Business Licence immediately for new registrations only.
 If you are completing a renewal, you will receive a copy of your MBL in the mail within ten business days.